This page has been developed for updates and resources related to the COVID-19 pandemic.

 It is important that as a carer you have a plan so that someone else is able to provide care for your loved one if you fall ill, or need to self-isolate.

 Think about who could step in should you need help.
-Even in a lockdown, one person from outside your household can provide support for you.
 It is essential that this person is also taking the same precautions to avoid exposure to COVID-19 as you yourself are taking.

 Write down detailed instructions of how you do things to provide this care so that the person with MND feels confident that their care will continue in the same way and others feel confident to perform these cares.